The Bankrate promise

 Student loan refinancing

 Student loan refinancing is a common way to potentially reduce your interest rate, gain more favorable terms and lower your monthly payment.
 Only private lenders offer refinancing, so interest rates, repayment options, terms and benefits vary by company.
-This also means that you’ll no longer be eligible for federal student loan benefits, like flexible repayment plans and extended forbearance options if you’re experiencing financial hardship.
+This also means you’ll no longer be eligible for federal student loan benefits, like flexible repayment plans and extended forbearance options if you’re experiencing financial hardship.

 Income-Contingent Repayment Plan